stevenaeola/linalg_lectures/3_linear_combination/README.md

 ## Summary

-- Vector space includes a group vectors and a field of scalars, with axioms governing scalar multiplication
 - We can form linear combinations of vectors through scaling and adding
 - All of the linear combinations of a set is called the span
 - Vectors are linearly dependent if there is a non-zero linear combination of them that equals zero